xnd0/ModernTech_Blog_14.2/README.md

 <br>

 ## Description:
 A user-submitted modernTech blog - where developers can publish their posts and comment on other developers’ posts as well.
+Sign up & Log in to post.
 <br><br>

 ## Links: <br>